X13-A/SDF-Clouds/Documentation/Creating custom cloudscapes.md

 | `Chunk Size`         | Integer       | Processing chunk size (helps prevent GPU timeouts for large textures) |

 **Wrapping up :**
-- Ensure bilinear filtering is enabled unless voxel-style clouds are intentional.
+- **Important**: Ensure bilinear filtering is enabled unless voxel-style clouds are intentional.
 - You can visualize the SDF in the inspector by selecting the texture asset
 - Reference it in your ``CloudSettings`` preset to render the cloudscape